Skip to content

 • Soon after the suicide

-• Finding out
+• Finding out about the suicide

-• First reactions-shock, disbelief, despair & relief
+• First reactions: shock, disbelief, despair & relief

-• Changing emotions-sadness, guilt & anger
+• Changing emotions: sadness, guilt & anger

 • Seeing the body or not being able to do so